Skip to content

 Base64 vs URL Encoding

-Compare Base64 and URL encoding with examples, use cases, and common mistakes.
+Compare Base64 and URL encoding with examples, URL-safe handling, security limits, decoding expectations, and common mistakes.

-Base64 and URL encoding are often confused because both make text safer for transport, but they are not interchangeable.
+Base64 and URL encoding are often confused because both make text safer for transport, but they solve different transport problems.
+Base64 turns bytes into text; URL encoding protects reserved characters inside a URL part.

 Factor First option Second option